- Sleep Products

 In addition to materials found in the comfort layer and support core, the mattress cover can also affect body heat retention and temperature regulation.
 Let’s look at four common cover materials and how they rate in terms of sleeping hot or cool.

-Non-quilted Covers: Non-quilted covers also tend to be the thinnest.
+Non-quilted covers tend to be the thinnest.
 The thinner the cover, the better the air circulation.
 As a result, non-quilted covers often sleep cooler than other cover options.

-Phase-change Materials: ‘Phase-change materials’, or PCMs, refers to materials that are designed to retain body heat until the sleeper’s body reaches a certain temperature, at which point it will stop absorbing heat.
-This allows phase-change covers to maintain a steady, moderately cool temperature regardless of how much body heat the sleeper is emitting.
+‘Phase-change materials’, or PCMs, refers to materials that are designed to retain body heat until the sleeper’s body reaches a certain temperature, at which point it will stop absorbing heat.
+This allows phase-change covers, like those found in the Muse Mattress and Aurora, to maintain a steady, moderately cool temperature regardless of how much body heat the sleeper is emitting.
 Phase-change material may not sleep as cool as a non-quilted cover, but many mattress owners claim these materials effectively keep the heat down throughout the night.

-Cooling Fabrics: Some mattress are advertised with covers made from ‘cooling fabrics’, such as:
+Some mattresses are advertised with covers made from ‘cooling fabrics’, such as:

-Now that we’ve discussed comfort layer, support core, and cover materials that affect mattress temperature, let’s look at a few bedding options and bedroom accessories that may help you stay cool and comfortable while you sleep.
+Now that we’ve discussed the best cooling mattresses, let’s look at a few bedding options and bedroom accessories that can help you stay even cooler while you sleep.

 Natural fibers tend to be softer and more breathable than other cover fabrics, which can help regulate temperature and maintain a cool sleep surface.
 Long-staple cotton and linen are considered exceptionally cool.
 Additionally, wool naturally wicks away moisture; it also sleeps warmer or cooler depending on the room temperature, making wool sheets a good choice for year-round temperature regulation.